tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Alvarez-Melis, David, and Tommi S. Jaakkola.
 "A causal framework for explaining the predictions of black-box sequence-to-sequence models." _arXiv preprint arXiv:1707.01943_ (2017).***
 	- Alvarez-Melis and Jaakkola [3] generated causal explanations for structured input structured output black-box models by (a) generating perturbed samples using a variational auroencoder; (b) generating a weighted bipartite graph G = (Vx ∪ Vy,E), where Vx and Vy are elements in x and y and Eij represents the causal influence of xi and yj ; and (c) generating explanation components using graph partitioning algorithms.
-	- **Paper:** There are three main steps in this methods: pertubation model, causal model and
+	- **Paper:** There are three main steps in this methods: pertubation model, causal model and explanation selection

 * ***Bertossi, Leopoldo, et al. "Causality-based Explanation of Classification Outcomes." _arXiv preprint arXiv:2003.06868_ (2020).***